ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 We don't have a connection to a back end service to get any data for our application.
 For now we will just add some data directly to our page so we have something to work with.

-Just copy-paste the following into your `TeaListPage` component, above the return block:
+Just copy-paste the following into your `TeaListPage` component file, above the component definition:

 ```typescript
 export const teaData: Tea[] = [